By: Marilyn L. Davis

 The Comfortable Writer’s Voice

-If it were solely about expertise, no one would bother to have a blog about writing; we would just list the great books on the subject and be done.
+If it were solely about expertise, no one would bother to have a blog about writing; we could quickly write a post with a list of the great books on the subject and be done.

 So, if it’s not just knowledge, then what else is it?
 We’re back to voice; that unique way in which you view your subject and translate that into words for an audience.